The Prodigal Sower

 And so it is that Jesus, being a rabbi and having that same kind of mission, he had come to preach the Kingdom of God was here and now, he turned to teaching them through parables.

-A parable now is, and it needs a little bit of explanation because it’s really not familiar to our time, it’s close to riddling or giving examples and this, but it’s not the same.
+A parable now is — and I think it needs a little bit of explanation because it’s really not familiar to our time — it’s close to riddling or giving examples and this, but it’s not the same.

 Basically, a parable is an open-ended story.
 Open-ended stories leave you hanging and it means that you are supposed to, in a sense, close it.
 And you close it with your own understanding of each parable.
 So a parable is story, but it is a story without much conclusion, and it says to the listener, “He who has ears to hear, let him hear.”